-3.1.1 Members of the Combined Authority are expected to act in the interests of the Cambridgeshire and Peterborough area, as a whole, when making investment decisions.
-A variety of controls are in place to ensure that decisions are appropriate and free from bias or perception of bias.
+3.1.1 Members of the Combined Authority are expected to act in the interests of the Cambridgeshire and Peterborough area as a whole when making investment decisions.
+A variety of controls are in place to ensure that decisions are appropriate and free from bias and/or the perception of bias.
 Further details are provided in the following sections.